-Where is the Shofar mentioned in the Bible?
-Why are we commanded to blow it?
+Where is the Shofar mentioned in the Bible? why do we blow the shofar? how to blow a shofar?
 And what does it have to do with current Jewish tradition?
-All the answers are right here
+All the answers are right here.

 The Shofar is mentioned in the Bible more than any other musical instrument – 72 times!
 It is referred in the context of rituals and sanctity, the anointing of kings and leaders, going to war, assembling the People, redemption, burial, etc.

 The first mention of the Shofar in the Torah is during the Giving of the Torah at Mount Sinai – the sound of the Shofar is said to accompany the special and powerful atmosphere, and give it a sense of awe and glory:

 A further mention, which many of us know from Torah lessons in elementary school, is from the time of the Conquest of the Land by Joshua and Battle of Jericho.
 On the seventh day of the siege of Jericho, seven priests marched seven times around the city walls while blowing the Shofar:

 When King David brought the Ark of the Covenant to Jerusalem, it says:

 During the time of the Temple, the Shofar was blown every day.
 There was even a special place called ” the Trumpeting Place” (Beit HaTeki’ah), located in the corner between the Southern and Western Walls, so that the Shofar could be heard throughout Jerusalem and the nearby fields.